 In 1862, President Lincoln signed the necessary legislation to fund the transcontinental railroad and in 1868, it was completed.
 Digging out those granite Donner Tunnels required backbreaking manual labor, most of it performed by contract Chinese labor.
 In fact, Chinese laborers built a lot of the California infrastructure in the 1800s.
 They weren’t paid well, they were mistrusted, and in 1882, strict immigration laws excluded them from citizenship.
 But we owe the backbreaking construction of the railway to their efforts.

 Read More: If you are keen on this aspect of California history, I would also encourage you to visit Angel Island State Park in San Francisco.
-They have excellent exhibits on the immigration station, which processed many of the railway workers.
+They have excellent exhibits on Chinese immigration to the US.

 The Donner Pass summit tunnels were in use until 1993, when Union Pacific decided that a longer, taller tunnel would be more reliable and suitable to modern railcars.
 The current rail line runs a bit south of the old Donner Pass summit tunnels, through the aptly named Judah mountain.

 These tunnels are an import part of Lake Tahoe’s history.
 You can learn more about the area with this 25 fun facts about Tahoe.

 Read More: You’ll also find a ton of history on this scenic drive around Lake Tahoe.
 It also has some railroad history and historic buildings from Tahoe’s recreation boom in the early 1900’s, including information on the lovely Vikingsholm Castle.